ramenbased/counterbaal/README.md

 ![This is an image](https://i.imgur.com/glCdTr3.gif)

-see counterbaal.go source file for licenses of dependencies.
+see https://github.com/ramenbased/counterbaal/blob/main/counterbaal.go source file for licenses of dependencies.